zaidlaffta/CMPE-180C-Group-10/README.md

 Week 8: working on chapter 4, Coding
 Week 9: working on chapter 4, finish coding and start working on conclusion and recommendation.
 Week: 10: working on chapter 5
-Week: 11: Presentation and slides setup
-Week 12: Presentation practice, code debug, final drafting of the project
+Week: 11: Presentation and slides setup, final touches Week 12: Presentation practice, code debug, final drafting of the project